mavlink/mavlink-devguide/en/guide/create_message.md

 * Autopilot-specific dialects `include` *common.xml* and define just those messages for system-specific functionality.

-Where you define a message depends on what it is, and where you are in the develpment cycle:
+Where you define a message depends on what it is, and where you are in the development cycle:

-* If you're working with your own system you should fork the *mavlink/mavlink* repo, then create your own dialect file and add messages to it.
+* If you're working with your own system you should fork the **mavlink/mavlink** repo, then create your own dialect file and add messages to it.
 You can push your dialect to the project MAVLink repo to publish it.

   > **Note** You don't *have to* push changes back to MAVLink.
 However this makes sense if you want to publish your messages more widely, and potentially get them moved into the *common.xml* message set.